President’s Volunteer Service Award

 - Awards are issued by approved Certifying Organizations.

 Eligibility at UIC

 Hours are measured over an academic school year (Fall and Spring Semesters) and awards are designated based on cumulative hours.

 The awards are offered in multiple levels and are designed to recognize each milestone of your service achievement.
 Levels include bronze, silver, and gold; the highest honor, the President’s Lifetime Achievement Award, is for those who contribute more than 4,000 hours of service in their lifetime.

 |Hours by Award||Bronze||Silver||Gold|

 |Adults (26 and older)||100 –249||250 –499||500+|

 |President’s Lifetime Achievement Award:||Individuals who have completed 4,000 or more hours in their lifetime|

-- Along with the ultimate honor of presidential recognition, recipients will receive a personalized certificate, an official pin and a congratulatory letter from the president of the United States.
+Along with the ultimate honor of presidential recognition, recipients will receive a personalized certificate, an official memento and a congratulatory letter from the President of the United States.